Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Suggest support systems

-Psychological listening cells
+Psychological listening services

 Support for employees in difficulty